3 Days of a Blind Girl

 3 Days of a Blind Girl (盲女72小時, alias: Retribution Sight Unseen) also known as Maang lui 72 siu si (1993) is a 1993 Hong Kong psychological thriller film directed by Chan Wing-Chiu and starring Veronica Yip, Anthony Wong, Jamie Luk Kin-ming, Anthony Chan, Alfred Cheung, Fruit Chan, Chan Yuet-Yue.
 This film is quite possibly the Hong Kong version of Wait Until Dark.

 Plot

-Veronica Yip stars as a heart specialist's young wife Mrs. Jack Ng, who is left temporarily blind after an operation and will recover in around three days.
-As her husband, Dr. Jack Ng (Anthony Chan) departs for a doctor's convention in Macau and leaving her in the care of their maid.
+A heart specialist's young wife is left temporarily blind after an operation and will recover in around three days.
+As her husband departs for a doctor's convention in Macau he leaves her in the care of their maid.

-A strange man Sam Chu (Anthony Wong) ingratiates himself into her household in order to avenge the seduction and death of his wife in many graphic fashions such as killing the family dog and feeding it to Mrs. Ng.
-Dr. Jack Ng is found to be the killer of his wife thus spurring Sam to his acts of revenge.
-Mrs. Ng is found in many scenes to have exposed breasts.
+A strange man ingratiates himself into the household in order to avenge the seduction and death of his wife.